AnnaPhairatt/SDC-Behaviral-Cloning-Project3/README.md

 ![Recovery Image2][image3]
 ![Recovery Image2][image4]

+The car is steering from the right to the centre for learning recovery.

 In addition, the data was visualised to see any sign of bias.
 It was seen that the driving data is bias around the zero steering angles
 and rather negative.
 This will have an impact in driving straight and turninng left.
 So as to avoid this,
 I used the sampling technique to control amount of low angles data to go through the each training loop (model.py lines 239-251).